A HOLY PLACE OF MARY’S FAVORS

 Since 1875, Mary, the Mother of God, has manifested herself as a most loving Mother to the thousands of the devoted pilgrims at this shrine.
 Through her prayers, the sick and afflicted have found health, comfort and consolation.

-Our Lady of Consolation offers a number of special events and heritage days throughout the year.
+Our Lady of Consolation offers a number of special events throughout the year.
 All are welcome at anytime on their journey to faith, hope and healing.

 THE CONVENTUAL FRANCISCAN FRIARS OF THE PROVINCE OF OUR LADY OF CONSOLATION